-Now he can’t believe UMass Lowell wasn’t his first choice.
-He was offered a place in the Honors College, a $4,000 scholarship to do research with a professor the summer after his freshman year and a financial aid package that’s allowing him to graduate without debt.
+Looking back, he can’t believe UMass Lowell wasn’t his first choice all along.
+He was offered a place in the Honors College, a $4,000 scholarship to do research with a professor the summer after his freshman year and a financial aid package that allowed him to graduate without debt.

 The university also accepted a semester’s worth of AP credits—and he put the extra time to good use when Kerry Willard Bray, assistant director of cooperative education for the Career & Co-op Center, helped him land a professional co-op as an actuary at John Hancock Financial.